rpo19/BLINK/setup.md

 ```
 Since Wikidata stops answering if called repeatedly, only one call per second is performed.
 Therefore this step requires few hours.

+Probably you won't be able to correctly obtain all the types at the first run.
+Re-run it until there are no more missing types.

 ### Feature selection
 Use the notebook `notebooks/feature_selection.ipynb` for the feature selection.